gbirke/personal-php-devbox/README.md

 # Personal PHP development box

-Vagrant file and puppet deployment for my personal PHP development box.
+Vagrant file and puppet deployment for my personal PHP development box at Wikimedia DE.
-I was first trying [dirkaholic/vagrant-php-dev-box](https://github.com/dirkaholic/vagrant-php-dev-box), but was disappointed with the old version of Ubuntu and PHP.
-So I built my own, with PHP 5.5 and Ubuntu 14.04 LTS (Trusty Tahr).

 At the moment, everything is very rudimentary and uses lots of defaults.
 I try too keep the master branch free of project-specific stuff.
 See the wikimedia branch for examples for vhosts.